A school of global south in Islamabad, Pakistan.

 This is not a methodology.
 It is not a philosophy borrowed from elsewhere and applied here.
 It is something we have been building slowly, from the ground up.

 The Habits of the Heart shape a child's inner life.
-How they meet difficulty.
-How they make choices.
-How they are with others and with themselves.
 Eight habits, woven into eight periods across the year, returned to in circle and conversation until they become second nature.

 Pause Before You React